 The pudendal nerve consists of three ventral rami from S2-S4 of the sacral plexus that converge to form the nerve adjacent to the lateral wall of the pelvic cavity.
 Throughout most of its path, the nerve is closely associated with the branches of the internal pudendal artery and vein.
 (Note: Although there is an internal pudendal artery and vein, there is no internal pudendal nerve.)
 Just after forming, the pudendal nerve exits the pelvis via the greater sciatic foramen inferior to the piriformis muscle and bends around the posterior aspect of the sacrospinous ligament.
 It courses for a very short distance within the gluteal region where it bends around the sacrospinous ligament to enter the perineum through the lesser sciatic foramen.
 While in the gluteal region the pudendal nerve is proximal to the ischial spine where it is the target of a pudendal nerve block; a technique to reduce pain associated with labor.
 After exiting the lesser sciatic foramen and entering the perineum, the nerve passes through a sheath of connective tissue on the medial wall of the obturator internus muscle called the pudendal (Alcock’s) canal.
 It continues to course through the pudendal canal, giving off three consecutive branches on its path towards the pubic symphysis: the inferior rectal (anal) nerve, the perineal nerve, and the dorsal nerve of the penis or clitoris.

-Inferior rectal (anal) nerve: Within the pudendal canal, the pudendal nerve gives off its first branch, the inferior rectal nerve that courses medially though the fat within the ischioanal fossa.
+Within the pudendal canal, the pudendal nerve gives off its first branch, the inferior rectal nerve that courses medially through the fat within the ischioanal fossa.
 This nerve carries somatic motor fibers to the external anal sphincter and carries sensations back from the anal canal, inferior to the pectinate line.

 Motor control: The somatic motor fibers are distributed to the various parts of the external anal sphincter.
 The innervation of the external anal sphincter allows for the voluntary control of defecation.
 Damage to this branch of the pudendal nerve can result in fecal incontinence.

-Dorsal nerve of the penis (males) or Dorsal nerve of the clitoris (females): As the pudendal nerve approaches the pubic symphysis from the deep perineal space, it continues to form its terminal branch, the dorsal nerve of the penis or clitoris.
-This is solely a cutaneous branch of the pudendal nerve, and is critical to sexual function since it brings back somatic sensations from the shaft (body) and glans of the penis or clitoris.
+As the pudendal nerve approaches the pubic symphysis from the deep perineal space, it continues to form its terminal branch, the dorsal nerve of the penis or clitoris.
+This is solely a cutaneous branch of the pudendal nerve and is critical to sexual function since it brings back somatic sensations from the shaft (body) and glans of the penis or clitoris.